On non-primitive Weierstrass points: Background

 The hyperelliptic semigroup has the distinction of having the maximum weight of all genus $g$ semigroups, namely $\binom{g}{2}$.
 So the weight bound is spectacularly off in this case.
 However $\ew(S) = g-1$. \end{eg}

 \begin{rem} Since the semigroups of maximum weight provide a nice example where the weight bound fails to be exact (and suggested the definition of the effective weight), it seems reasonable to try to find cases where the effective weight bound fails to be exact in the semigroups of maximum effective weight.
-Indeed, these semigroups provide such examples, which we will discuss in a forthcoming paper.
+Indeed, these semigroups provide such examples; see \cite{pfl}.
 See also Conjecture \ref{conj_maxew} and the remark following it. \end{rem}

 One notable extension of Eisenbud and Harris's result, and method of proof, was given by Bullock \cite{bullock}.
 Using a variation on Eisenbud and Harris's inductive argument, Bullock proves that for the non-primitive semigroup